-Another chance to hear Ed Byrne's celebration of Dave Allen, the sit-down, stand-up comedian, whose unique style entranced and entertained audiences all over the world for over thirty years.
+Ed Byrne celebrates the life of Dave Allen, the sit-down, stand-up comedian, whose unique style entranced and entertained audiences all over the world for over 30 years.

 To some, he was an alternative comedian before the phrase was even coined; never afraid to tackle previously taboo subjects, such as sex, death or, with the routines that he was most famous for, religion.
 Acclaim and controversy followed him in equal measure, and his work has inspired many modern comedians such as Jack Dee, Dylan Moran and Eddie Izzard.

-Dave first found fame in the UK thanks to his appearances on The Val Doonican Show in the mid 1960s, and Val talks about how he first came to work with Dave.
-But before the BBC television series, Dave had already toured much of the world and enjoyed his own massively successful TV show in Australia.
+Dave first found UK fame thanks to The Val Doonican Show in the mid 1960s, as Val recalls.
+But Dave had already toured much of the world and enjoyed his own massively successful TV show in Australia.